Vasai-Virar City Municipal Corporation: Vasai-Virar Mayor's Marathon

 Vasai-Virar Mayor's Marathon is marathon race organised in Vasai-Virar area of Mumbai.
 Vasai-Virar City Municipal Corporation hosts the Vasai-Virar Mayor's Marathon every year.
 Every Year Participants from all over Vasai Taluka & from the country take part in the Marathon.

 The Vasai-Virar Mayor's Marathon event is conceptualized by Aryanz Sports PR and Events for the Vasai Virar City Municipal Corporation.
 Its inaugural edition was in 2011 as a state level event.
 It got National level status in 2012.

 The event is a National Level running event, recognized by AFI, which has a Full Marathon for men and women in different age groups.
-There is also a Half Marathon for Men & Women in different age groups and 11 km open run for amateurs as well as boys under 18 and Category races for Boys & Girls under-18, between 14-16, 12 to 14 and 10-12.
+There is also a Half Marathon for Men & Women in different age groups and 11 km open run for amateurs as well as boys under 18 and Category races for Boys & Girls under-18, between 14 and 16, 12 to 14 and 10–12.